3 ancient shipwrecks discovered off Aegean island of Kasos

 The two other ships dated to the 1st century B.C. and the 8th-10th century A.D.

-Kasos lies between Crete and Rhodes on what is still a key trade route linking the Aegean Sea with the Middle East.
+Kasos lies between Crete and Rhodes on what remains a key trade route linking the Aegean with the Middle East.